 The Family Support Program is a Program of Study.
-You must be accepted first to SSA and then by the individual Program of Study.
-SSA students apply during the winter of their first year.
+You must be accepted first to SSA and then by the Program of Study.
+SSA students apply to Programs of Study during the fall quarter of their first year.

 The Family Support Program is designed for students who are interested in partnering with parents to support the development of their children.
 It offers particularly rich opportunities for students who would like to support families with infants and young children.

 The Family Support Program